lino-framework/lino/docs/dev/startup.rst

 When a Lino application starts up
 =================================

+There are three phases in the lifecycle of a Lino process:

+- while Django settings are being loaded (:mod:`lino.api.ad`)
+- while Django models are being loaded (:mod:`lino.api.dd`)
+- normal runtime (:mod:`lino.api.rt`)

 A server startup signal for Django
 ==================================

+This section is for Django before 1.7.

 Lino provides a solution for Django's old problem of not having an "application server startup signal", a signal to be emitted when the